Streampunk/netadon/scratch/README.md

 To run an HTTP pull test, first run a server:

-    node server.js
+    node http_server.js

-Assuming the server's name is `dumpty`, on another computer run:
+Assuming the hostname of the server is `dumpty`, on another computer run:

     node pull_client.js -h dumpty -n 1000